teamclairvoyant/airflow-scheduler-failover-controller/README.md

         scheduler_failover_controller init

-3. Update the default configurations that were added to the airflow.cfg file
+3. Update the default configurations that were added to the bottom of the airflow.cfg file under the [scheduler_failover] section

     a.
-Main ones include updating: scheduler_nodes_in_cluster, alert_to_email
+Main ones include updating: **scheduler_nodes_in_cluster**, **alert_to_email**

+       * For scheduler_nodes_in_cluster property, it is recommended that you use the value printed from the following command:

+        scheduler_failover_controller get_current_host

+       * So, if this command printed out 'ip-10-0-0-98', include this as the value for that particular host.

 4. Enable all the machines to be able to ssh to each of the other machines with the user you're running airflow as